feup-infolab/docker-mocha/README.md

 ## Introduction
 Docker-Mocha is a npm package developed in order to optimize a very characteristic set of test environments.
 Environments with a considerable ammount of service/end-to-end tests and with setup dependencies.
-In a normal execution these test suites would run in the host machine, in a single thread and with multiple recreations of previous test setup states.
+In a normal execution these test suites would run in the host machine, single threaded and with multiple recreations of previous test setup states.
 The resulting unoptimized pipeline might provide undisired execution times.

 Docker-Mocha solves this problem by creating a test dependency tree, each test is executed in a isolated docker environment with its own network.
 By having isolation, it is possible to run the whole suite in a paralel environment.
 Additionaly, every setup state is saved (cached) in order for the sucessor test to load and execute more quickly.

-These set of requirments allow to improve the overall execution time of the test suite.
+These set of charactericstis allow to improve the overall execution time of the test suite.

 ## Requirments
 - Docker CE
 - Node.js
 - Netcat
-- Linux or MacOS (see [this](https://github.com/feup-infolab/docker-mocha/wiki/Windows-Support) to understand why windows is not supported)
+- Linux or MacOS

 ## Support
 This module only supports **mocha** tests.
 No windows support is available either given the design architecture of docker in windows (see [this](https://github.com/feup-infolab/docker-mocha/wiki/Windows-Support)).

 ## Setup
 To setup docker-mocha the users need to first verify that the requirments are met.
-Then install it via npm ```npm install docker-mocha```.
-Additional setup steps are required as it follows
+Then install it via ```npm install docker-mocha```.
+Additional setup steps are required as it follows:

 ### Tests file
 The users must create a ```tests.json``` file where they list all the tests by file.
 Each test must have the following parameters: